DarkOnion0/PhysiScript/README.md

 ## Description

 **⚠️ For the time being, I'm building this collection of tools on my free time _AND_ according to what I'm learning at school.
-Therefore, the collection may be a little moment at the moment ⚠️**
+Therefore, the collection may be a little small at the moment ⚠️**

 This project provides a wide range of prebuilt jupyter-notebooks on different physic and chemistry related topics.